Eudicots

 The eudicots or eudicotyledons are flowering plants that have two seed leaves (cotyledons) upon germination.
 The term derives from dicotyledon (etymologically, eu = true; di = two; cotyledon = seed leaf).
 Historically, authors have used the terms tricolpates or non-magnoliid dicots.
 The current botanical terms were introduced in 1991, by evolutionary botanist James A. Doyle and paleobotanist Carol L. Hotton, to emphasize the later evolutionary divergence of tricolpate dicots from earlier, less specialized, dicots.

 Scores of familiar plants are eudicots, including many commonly cultivated and edible plants, numerous trees, tropicals and ornamentals.
 Among the most well-known eudicot genera are those of the sunflower (Helianthus), dandelion (Taraxacum), forget-me-not (Myosotis), cabbage (Brassica), apple (Malus), buttercup (Ranunculus), maple (Acer) and macadamia (Macadamia).
-Most leafy, mid-latitude trees are also classified as eudicots, with notable exceptions being the magnolias and American tulip tree (Liriodendron)—which belong to the magnoliids—and Ginkgo biloba, which is not an angiosperm.
+Most leafy, mid-latitude trees are also classified as eudicots, with notable exceptions being the magnolias and American tulip tree (Liriodendron)—which belong to the magnoliids.

 Description

 The close relationships among flowering plants with tricolpate pollen grains was initially seen in morphological studies of shared derived characters.
 These plants have a distinct trait in their pollen grains of exhibiting three colpi or grooves paralleling the polar axis.

 Later molecular evidence confirmed the genetic basis for the evolutionary relationships among flowering plants with tricolpate pollen grains and dicotyledonous traits.
 The term means "true dicotyledons", as it contains the majority of plants that have been considered dicots and have characteristics of the dicots.
 One of the genetic traits which defines the eudicots is the duplication of DELLA protein-encoding genes in their most recent common ancestor.
 The term "eudicots" has subsequently been widely adopted in botany to refer to one of the two largest clades of angiosperms (constituting over 70% of the angiosperm species), monocots being the other.
 The remaining angiosperms include magnoliids and what are sometimes referred to as basal angiosperms or paleodicots, but these terms have not been widely or consistently adopted, as they do not refer to a monophyletic group.

 According to molecular clock calculations, the lineage that led to eudicots split from other plants about 134 million years ago or 155–160 million years ago.
 Fossil records suggested that basal eudicots were already diverse around 121 million years ago.